Are you trying to find the best CPU for your next PC or Laptop?

 As of late 2019, we have two CPU lineups from AMD and Intel.
-AMD’s 3000 Series CPUs (not the APUs like 3400G) is based on their latest Zen 2 architecture while Intel’s 9th Generation is based on Coffee Lake Refresh Architecture.
+AMD’s 3000 Series CPUs (not the APUs like 3400G) are based on their latest Zen 2 architecture while Intel’s 9th Generation is based on Coffee Lake Refresh Architecture.

 AMD’s Zen 2 CPUs are ahead of Intel’s 9th Gen in terms of IPC.
 That means if we run both the CPUs at the same clock speed (let’s say 4.0 GHz), Ryzen will outperform Intel by a mile.
-However, Intel’s 9th Gen can reach much higher clock speeds due to their mature 14nm Node and is still a few percents ahead in Single-Threaded Performance.
+However, Intel’s 9th Gen can reach much higher clock speeds due to their mature 14nm Node and is still a few percent ahead in Single-Threaded Performance.

 Intel’s CPUs are also less power efficient than AMD’s Zen 2, and their unlocked chips will require an additional aftermarket cooler and an unlocked Z Series Motherboard which adds up to the cost significantly.

 For Gaming, both Intel and AMD perform exceptionally well in their respective price segments.
 Intel is a few percent ahead in Gaming due to slightly better clock speeds and lower memory latencies.
 However, when we talk about Value for Money, AMD Ryzen 3000 Series becomes a better choice for gaming as well.

 When it comes to productivity tasks, Intel is basically out of the competition after AMD launched its 12-core Ryzen 9 3900X.
 Many Intel’s CPUs like Core-i7 9700K and Core-i5 9600K lack Hyper-Threading and they can’t match Ryzen CPUs in the same price segment.